 Both tools make the original value 255 move down to become the new marked White Output point, as bright as it gets, a maximum in the image, nothing brighter than this value.
 The curve shows there is no possibility of anything brighter than this point.

 The Output Black Point marks the tone that will become the darkest tone in the image.
-If you move it, any data at 0 becomes this greater tone, and there will be nothing darker.
+If you move it, any data at 0 becomes this greater tone, towards gray from black, and there will be nothing darker.
+This is typically used in prepress printing, to prevent excessive build up of black ink in dark areas.

 The Original image.